medo64/Render-CRLF/README.md

 ### Mixed Line Endings Are Not Supported

-Visual Studio Code normalizes line endings upon load and thus this extension will only show one kind of line ending character.
+Visual Studio Code normalizes the line endings upon load and thus this extension will only show one kind of line ending character.
 Currently it is not possible to have multiple different line endings (see [issue 127](https://github.com/Microsoft/vscode/issues/127)).